4 Tips to Help You Attract Gen Y Talent During Recruitment

 - Creative thinkers (for innovation)

-- Problem solvers (but, get them fresh before ‘that’s not the way we do things around here’ beats them down into submission)
+- Problem solvers (but, get them fresh before ‘that’s not the way we do things around here’ beats them into submission)

 - Enthusiastic, confident, and driven to make a difference